wzpan/hexo-theme-freemind-blog/source/_posts/qna.md

 {% label Q danger %} Where can I find your markdown source files of these docs?

-{% label A success %} In the [source](https://github.com/wzpan/hexo-theme-freemind/tree/source) branch.
+{% label A success %} From the [source repo](https://github.com/wzpan/hexo-theme-freemind-blog) of this site.